biodash/biodash.github.io/content/codeclub/S04E01_r4ds-ch1/index.md

 -   *Jelmer Poelstra* -- Molecular & Cellular Imaging Center (MCIC) - Wooster
 -   *Mike Sovic* -- Center for Applied Plant Sciences (CAPS)

-### Session logistics
+### Code Club practicalities

 -   In-person (Columbus & Wooster) and Zoom hybrid

--   Mix of instruction/discussion with the entire group, and doing exercises in breakout groups of up to \~4 people.
+-   Mix of instruction/discussion with the entire group, and doing exercises in breakout groups of up to 4-5 people.

 -   When doing **exercises in breakout groups**, we encourage you: